Other journals publish stories. We publish science. Learn what makes us different.

 Once you submit your observation, it is considered simultaneously for Matters Select as well as Matters, the two single-observations journals of Sciencematters.
 Your submission enters a triple-blind peer review process, meaning that the handling editors have no personal information on the authors and assign the observations to reviewers solely on the basis of the content.
 The reviewers also do not know who you are, where you live or the institution where you work.
 Your observation is therefore reviewed solely on its merits: Is it technically sound?
 Is it robust?
 In the case of experimental research where the outcome of a phenotype is measured by varying a parameter, are the results statistically sound?
 If the answer to these questions is yes, we will publish your observation.
 We will try to review your submissions in 2 weeks or less, and publish it immediately upon submission of qualifying reviews.
 The reviewers’ comments will also be posted along with the article.

 This process guarantees fairness and provides equal chances for all scientists around the globe.
 All submissions are evaluated solely on technical quality.
 In addition, to be considered for the Matters Select journal, we also evaluate on the basis of novelty and impact.
 To do so, all observations are scored on a scale of 0-10 on technical quality, novelty and impact.
 Outstanding observations (score of 8-10 in all categories or a total of minimum 24/30) will be published in Matters Select, while all other scientifically sound observations will be published in Matters (score above 4 just in the technical quality).
-If an observation is rejected (score of 1-3 in the technical quality) the authors have the option to either submit their observation to the Matters Archive (along with the reviews and score) or withdraw the observation, improve upon it, and submit it once again.

 The triple-blind peer review process meets the review criteria described in the Declaration of Research Assessment (DORA), to which Sciencematters is a signee.